 What are Treasury Bills (T-Bills)?

-Treasury Bills are usually held ranging from 91 days, 182 days to 365 days.
-As such, the maturity period on treasury bills also ranges within the stated period of 91days, 182 days and 364 days depending on your choice.
+They are usually held ranging from 91 days, 182 days to 365 days.
+As such, the maturity period also ranges within the stated period of 91days, 182 days and 364 days depending on your choice.
 However, the CBN can decide to sell bills for all the tenor available at the same time or either of them.

 - Three Months: This is the least tenor you can invest in.
 Interest from this tenor will be considerably lower than other tenors because of its short duration.

 - Six Months: This is the most popular among the tenor rates because of its fair interest rate, especially when purchased from investment bankers.

 - Twelve Months: This is the most extended duration of tenor you can invest in, and it lasts for a year.
 It is the best tenor to money you won’t need for a long time as it yields a higher percentage of interest.

 What are T-Bills Interest Rates?